Finnsnes IL

-Finnsnes Idrettslag is a sports club from Finnsnes, Norway.
-It is most known for its association football department, which has played in the Norwegian Second Division, the third tier of Norwegian football.
-It currently plays in the Norwegian Fourth Division.
+Finnsnes Idrettslag is a sports club in Finnsnes, Norway.
+It is most known for its association football, which once played in the Norwegian Second Division, the third tier of Norwegian football.
+It plays in the Norwegian Fourth Division.
+It has a rival team «FK Senja» because they are on opposite sides of the bridge between Finnsnes and Silsand.
+In 2024 they got knocked out by Storelva in the NM Cup in the first round.
+They got knocked 5–3 on penalties.